 Go.
 Buy.
 Read.
 Discuss on July 23rd.
 I demand this.
 And it's only $4.99 for Kindle, a total steal!

 -6- So what else is going on this weekend?

 Mike and I are going to a wedding, of some theater friends of his.
 We haven't been invited to a wedding in years (a product of our age, I'm thinking, although again, WE'RE NOT THAT OLD) so I'm excited.
 Although I have to admit that my social anxieties are coming out a bit.
 We won't know that many people there, so if worse comes to worse we can just be anti-social and talk only to each other, although that *does* seem to miss the point of why we accepted the invitation to begin with.
 We'll see.
 It's an outdoor wedding, which is uncommon for me, so hopefully it won't be hot.
 You know how I am with heat.
 Which is to say FREAKISH.

 -7- Here I am, Holy Spirit!

 And of course, Sunday is Pentecost, yay!
 I'm looking forward to going to Mass on that day.
 And then it's back to Ordinary Time for us.
 This particular stretch of Ordinary Time is a bit quieter than that bit we get between Christmas and Lent, but I suppose that fits with summer.
 We have the feast of Corpus Christi later this month, and then the Assumption in August.
 There are some interesting feast days in July, including both St. Henry and St. Anne, and St. Maximilian Kolbe in August, one of Hank's personal favorites.
 But things get fascinating again in the fall, with all of the angel feast days, and then the Carmelites in October, and oh!
-I love this stuff. :) Look for more Church Triumphant posts from Cristina and I each month to chronicle all the good saint stuff!
+I love this stuff. :) Look for more Church Triumphant posts each month to chronicle all the good saint stuff!